The dynamic mic (also called a moving-coil microphone) is considered the most rugged professional microphone.

 Omnidirectional mics (also called nondirectional mics) are (more or less) equally sensitive to sounds coming from all directions.

-One of their advantages is that they are less sensitive to breath popping and close mouth-to-mic use, such as ▲ the reporter doing an ENG report.
+One of their advantages is that they are less sensitive to breath popping in close mouth-to-mic use, such as ▲ the reporter doing an ENG report.

 However, in general video production where the mic isn't hand-held it's almost always more desirable to use some form of directional mic.
 For one thing, this will reduce or eliminate unwanted sounds (behind-the-camera noise, ambient on-location noise, etc.) while maximizing sound coming from talent.